Assignment #1

 Take note of the differences between the different cases above:

-- When the quantity is 0, it uses “no” and “operators” (plural), and the sentence ends with a period (“.”).
+- When the quantity is 0, it uses “no”, and the sentence ends with a period (“.”).

 - The first

-When a new operator is created, it should be added to the system.
+When a new Pokemon is created, it should be added to the system.
 The arguments have the following requirements:

 - Must be at least 3 characters long (surrounding spaces are not counted).

-- The list of acceptable locations is provided in the
+- The list of acceptable Pokemon types is provided in the

 There are a few other requirements that you need to consider, which are explained below.